log2timeline/dfvfs/docs/sources/Path-specifications.md

 In dfVFS a path specification is defines the location of a file system entry or data stream.
-It is comparable with the path on an operating system with the diffence that the dfVFS path specification includes information about its parents, such a the volume system of the file system.
+It is comparable with the path on an operating system with the difference that the dfVFS path specification includes information about its parents, such a the volume system of the file system.

 ### System-level path specification